Principles and Prescriptions

 Still not a believer?
 Try cooking dinner for a loved one after an argument.

-So here we go, our principles for learning how to be better cooks, and in some way better people.
-It’s my promise that I’ll live them with you.
+So here we go, our principles for learning how to be better cooks, and ultimately better people.

 1.)
 Thou shalt not be afraid to fuck up.

 Let’s go ahead and get this out of the way now.
 You’re going to screw up, probably more than twice.
 Guess what, that’s okay.
 Take a moment as you’re reading this and close your eyes.
 We’re gonna catch a vibe together and meditate for a moment.

 Take three deep breaths.